devopsacademyau/academy/classes/02class/exercises/c02-network06/mail2kvanitha/README.md

          "Domain": "vpc"
      }

-# ASSOCIATE IP WITH NETWORK INTERFACE OR INSTANCE ID

-> aws ec2 associate-address --network-interface-id eni-0afa47fab318b4a0a --allocation-id eipalloc-0fdc3348a65a44a19

-     {
-         "AssociationId": "eipassoc-0d9af7544dfb6f50c"
-     }

 # CREATE NAT GATEWAY BY ASSIGNING PUBLIC SUBNET TO NAT Gateway

 > aws ec2 create-nat-gateway --subnet-id subnet-0ccb8adf5a16bde13 --allocation-id eipalloc-0fdc3348a65a44a19